yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 As noted above, the IDE also provides available data for students performing below proficiency level 1 for mathematics literacy, financial literacy, problem solving, and collaborative problem solving; below level 1b for science; and below level 1c for reading literacy.
 Patterns of responses for students in the proficiency levels below each subject’s lowest level (e.g., below level 1c for mathematics literacy, below level 1c for reading literacy, etc.) suggest that these students are unable to answer at least half of the items from those levels correctly; for this reason, the cognitive capabilities of students scoring below these levels are unclear and not defined by OECD.
 Proficiency at and below these low levels is sometimes combined in reports and referred to as below level 2 (e.g., for reading literacy, below level 2 refers to levels 1a, 1b, lc, and below level 1c.)
 Descriptions that characterize typical student performance at each proficiency level are shown in the following tables for reading, mathematics, and science literacy, as well as financial literacy, problem solving, and collaborative problem solving.

-For more information on benchmarks, please visit https://nces.ed.gov/surveys/pisa/2018technotes-6.asp.
+For more information on proficiency levels and the cut scores, please visit [https://nces.ed.gov/surveys/pisa/2018technotes-6.asp](https://nces.ed.gov/surveys/pisa/2018technotes-6.asp){target="_blank"}.

 #### Index Variables
 In addition to scale scores representing performance in various subjects, PISA uses indices derived from the student, parent, teacher, and school questionnaires to contextualize PISA results or to estimate trends that account for demographic changes over time.